zi-w/zi-w.github.io/_pages/home.md

 classes: wide
 ---

 Hello!
-I am a Senior Research Scientist at Google DeepMind, based in Cambridge, Massachusetts.
+I am a Senior Research Scientist at Google DeepMind, and a Visiting Lecturer at Harvard University.
 My research is driven by the pursuit of intelligent decision-making, with a current emphasis on understanding and improving the alignment between human judgments and Bayesian beliefs of AI systems.
 Examples:

 Understanding AI models via
 - [Gaussian process probes](https://arxiv.org/abs/2305.18213),